Is Oumuamua an asteroid? An explanation weirder than aliens

 Not that alien after all

-There have also been a few suggestions that Oumuamua might not have even been that alien.
-Some of the most recent research explores whether it may have actually come from the edges of our own solar system.
+There have also been a few suggestions that Oumuamua might not even be that alien.
+Some of the most recent research explores the idea it may have come from the edges of our own solar system.
 One paper went so far as to suggest its odd behavior and trajectory might be explained by having been "scattered" by a "yet unknown" planet in our solar system.

 Yes, that's a reference to what's sometimes called Planet 9 or Planet X, another oft-confused and conflated concept that tends to drive the internet wild.